stratapp-ai/stratapp-ai.github.io/_blog/3-reasons-why-stratapp-is-the-world-s-best-okr-software-app.md

 1. OKRs are driven off the interactive strategy tree
 2. OKR execution takes place in the same digital workspace
-3. Your teams can balance their time between strategy execution and daily work, in that same digital workspace
+3. Your teams can balance their time between strategy execution and daily work - this is the secret to succeeding or failing on OKRs

 ## interactive strategy tree for OKRs